mongodb/specifications/source/client-side-encryption/tests/README.rst

 Configure ``encryptedClient`` with "retryReads=false".
 Register a listener for CommandSucceeded events on ``encryptedClient``.
-The listener must store the most recent ``CommandStartedEvent`` reply for the "aggregate" command.
+The listener must store the most recent ``CommandSucceededEvent`` reply for the "aggregate" command.
 The listener must store the most recent ``CommandFailedEvent`` error for the "aggregate" command.

 Case 1: Command Error